The Attorneys You Want On Your Side

 Federal, State And Local Employees Are Eligible For Workers’ Compensation And Perhaps Other Sources Of Compensation

 Public employees perform some of the most dangerous jobs.
 Firefighters, police officers and prison guards, for example, face a much higher risk of injury than the average employee does.
 In New Jersey, as well as in other states, local governments are subdivisions of the state government, while federal employees work for an entirely different system altogether.
-The New Jersey accident attorneys at Lomurro Law are accustomed to representing both state and local public employees in occupational injury claims.
+The New Jersey accident attorneys at Lomurro Munson LLC are accustomed to representing both state and local public employees in occupational injury claims.

 State And Local Employers Are Mostly Self-Insured